-- 36. Black Cube is an investigative firm comprised of former members of the Israeli Defence Force and the Mossad, Israel's national intelligence agency.
-Black Cube was retained by or on behalf of the Catalyst Defendants, directly or indirectly, to elicit confidential and privileged information of West Face from its current and former employees, business contacts and their family members, as well as to obtain information that could be used to attack and discredit Justice Newbould.
-Black Cube has offices in Tel-Aviv, London and Paris. - 37.
-Psy Group is an intelligence services company based in Limassol, Cyprus, with numerous operatives working out of Petah Tikva, in the metropolitan area of Tel Aviv.
-Psy Group was retained by or on behalf of the Catalyst Defendants, directly or indirectly, to assist the Catalyst Defendants in their systematic campaign of defamation against West Face.
+41. As stated above, Black Cube is an investigative firm comprised of former members of the Israeli Defence Force and the Mossad, Israel's national intelligence agency.
+Black Cube was retained by or on behalf of the Catalyst Defendants, directly or indirectly, to elicit confidential and privileged information of West Face from its current and former employees, business contacts and their family members, as well as to obtain information that could be used to attack and discredit Justice Newbould and his Decision in favour of West Face in the Moyse Action.
+The ultimate targets of all of the activities undertaken by Black Cube in respect of this matter were West Face and Boland.
+Black Cube has offices in Tel-Aviv, London and Paris.
+Black Cube operates through various corporate entities, including B.C.
+Strategy Ltd., an Israel-based company, with company number 514587591, and B.C.
+Strategy UK Ltd., an UK-based company.
+Neither Black Cube entity nor any of Black Cube's individual operatives were licensed private investigators in Ontario during the relevant period in which Black Cube perpetrated the various "sting" operations described below in furtherance of the conspiracy.